 - Food and Lodging Expense (if the car breaks down miles away from your home)

 - Reimbursement of Car Rentals

 Drivers wishing to purchase the very best coverage available from the most reputable company around should also be cautious with any provider that:

-When the consumer is fully aware about these factors then choosing a reliable and suitable extended car warranty for their vehicle would be much easier and save them a lot of headaches in the future.
+When the consumer is fully aware of these factors when choosing a reliable and suitable extended car warranty, the process becomes much easier.

 What is the Average Price of an Extended Car Warranty